Portrayal of Arabs in film: What makes a film "Arab"?

-The terms "Arab" and "Arabia" as makeshift terms
+"Arab" and "Arabia" as makeshift terms

-Shafik was also asked whether the term ‘Arab’ was sufficient enough to represent all aspects of the region's culture, as well as the ways in which that has influenced fictional ‘Arab’ character that has been so often stereotyped in film.
+Shafik was also asked whether the term ‘Arab’ was sufficient to represent all aspects of the region's culture, as well as the ways in which that has influenced fictional ‘Arab’ character that has been so often stereotyped in film.
 Her response was that since she was a student of Oriental Studies in Germany, she was trained to observe the ‘Arab’ region from a psychological lens.
 Language was one aspect that was studied.

 The Arabic language in itself was not enough to combine to group the region; therefore, the vernacular as well as colloquial cultures and differences had to be taken into consideration.
 Shafik also said that she gets offended at the terms ‘Arab’ and ‘Arabia’ as a nation, especially how Arabia has been popularly portrayed as this imaginary world from One Thousand and One Nights, a place which she claims she does not know of but apparently still exists in film.
 Shafik goes on by saying that the word ‘Arab’ was a word that was constructed, and understanding the definition of it as well as the definition of ‘othering’, is crucial in terms of understanding how this construction of this word was used as a tool to demonize, essentialize, as well as fetishize the other.

 This process has spread its course over the region influencing this imaginary ‘Arabia’ as well as the character of the so-called Arab.
 This othering process is now inevitable and cannot reverse its impacts on the region, especially given the region's colonial history.
 In the years following decolonization as well as post-colonial era, stereotypes of Arabs in film started to emerge.
 One stereotype was that of the Arab being a terrorist, which essentially was a result of the Palestinian-Israeli conflict.
 Another stereotype was the Arab being the villains which was very much evident and popular in films produced in France as well as the United States, that date back as early as the 1920s and 1930s, and even more popular in the 1940s, especially during the rule of the French in Algeria where a strong resistance to the French was forming.

 A direct consequence of the resistance that happened between these Arab colonies towards colonization, was the birth of vilifying the Arab and the Bedouin in western film, and the blood-thirst associated to these cultures, stereotypically.
 In western film, there have been some attempts in trying to politically correct this stereotype, however, these attempts have not been enough to completely deconstruct of dissect the othering of Arabs in film, especially in films produced by Hollywood.